 In the news lately is a LinkedIn initiative designed to clarify to potential employers that maternity leave—whether it lasts five months or five years—is not an extended vacation (although we’re told frequent toplessness and staying up all night does happen in Ibiza).
-Still, whether you’re revamping your résumé or sitting down for interviews (extra awkward if you’re hoping to be hired by a 26-year-old single dude), it’s tough to know just what to say about your time “off” (ha).
-While studies suggest being straightforward about the topic is best, here are some tips, sound bites and spin to amp up your confidence and help hone your message.
+Still, whether you’re revamping your résumé or sitting down for interviews (extra awkward if you’re hoping to be hired by a 26-year-old single dude), it’s tough to know just how to explain employment gaps.
+While studies suggest being straightforward about is best, here are some tips, sound bites and spin to amp up your confidence and help hone your message.
 Now go get ’em, tiger mom.

 Writing “Domestic Engineer” or “Family CEO” on your résumé is unnecessarily cheeky at best, confusing at worst.

 Group your experiences by type (Professional, Educational, Volunteer), not timing.
 This takes the focus off any extended periods of unemployment and puts it where it belongs: on your expertise.